bbauska/front-end-web-ui/README.md

    width="85%" />
 </p>

-Once you install Git on a computer Start up a command window or PowerShell if you're using a Window machine or start up a terminal window if you're using a Mac or Linux machine and then at the prompt type in **git --version** to check what version of git is installed on your computer.
+Once you install Git on a computer Start up a command window or PowerShell if you're using a Window machine or start up a terminal window if you're using a Mac or Linux machine and then at the prompt type in <b>git --version</b> to check what version of git is installed on your computer.

 On my machine I have this current version of git installed and that is good enough for me to work with.